Bringing Home a Shelter Cat: 8 Tips to Make the Transition Easier

 Once again, many shelters will take care of feline vaccinations for you, depending on how long your cat has been there.
 Ask for the paperwork.

 If your kitty is missing some shots, keep your kitty isolated until he or she is vaccinated.

-If you adopted your cat from a local shelter or rescue group, your first exam at Cherished Companions is FREE within 14 days of adoption.
-You simply need to bring in your cat’s adoption papers.
+If you adopted your cat from a local shelter or rescue group, your cat’s first exam is FREE within 14 days of adoption.
+We want to help you make sure your cat is healthy.
+Simply bring in your cat’s adoption papers.